hirobius/memory-game/team-agreement.md

 ### Cardinal Rule: Group Health comes first

 ## How will you raise concerns to members who are not adequately contributing?

 Remind that this is a safe place

-Talk to the Group about it and work through it together Lowest Level method
+Talk to the Group about it and work through it together

+Lowest Level method

 Let them Know, no nonsense

 Daily accountability

 Communication

+---

+If dedication to the project is not displayed or if members are not present, the project will resume as scheduled.

 ### How and when will you escalate the conflict if your resolution attempts are unsuccessful?
 Initially handle with the Lowest Level method, then up the chain